fraterrisus/walkthroughs/phantasie-1/index.md

 ### Classes

-**Fighters** are your go-to for melee damage; they gain attacks faster than anyone else and eventually can *Lunge* into the second row. **Monks** and **Rangers** are your hybrid melee/caster types; check their spell lists.
+**Fighters** are your go-to for melee damage; they gain attacks faster than anyone else and can *Lunge* into the second row. **Monks** and **Rangers** are your hybrid melee/caster types; check their spell lists.
 Monks share spells with Wizards and have some thieving skills, while Rangers are better fighters and have a more Priest-like spell list. **Priests** are also perfectly good fighters, and **Wizards** very much are not.
-Finally, **Thieves** have good out-of-combat skills, are passable fighters, and also have access to *Lunge*.
+Finally, **Thieves** have good out-of-combat skills, are passable fighters, and have the ability to attack any row of enemies they want.

 The manual suggests two tanks (Fighters/Rangers), two spell casters (Wizards/Monks), one healer (Priest/Ranger), and one Thief (or Monk).
 I went with a Fighter, a Monk, two Priests and two Wizards: thief skills aren't super important to me, although having a second person who could attack the back rank wouldn't have hurt.
 But there are a nigh-infinite number of functional combinations and they're all basically winnable.